openhab/openhab-js/README.md

 The actions namespace allows interactions with openHAB actions.
 The following are a list of standard actions.

-Additional actions provided by user installed addons can be accessed using their common name on the actions name space, e.g. `actions.Pushsafer.pushsafer(...)`.

 See [openhab-js : actions](https://openhab.github.io/openhab-js/actions.html) for full API documentation and additional actions.

 #### Audio Actions